mottosso/apiundo/README.md

 - Distributed as a single Python module
 - Vendorable, ship independent versions of apiundo with your code

-**Limitations**

-> Help wanted

-1. Undoing something differently to how it was done can result in fatal errors, for example by *not* using `MDagModifier.undoIt`
-2. Using `cmds` during an undo can put Maya's undo queue in an inconsistent state, leading to fatale errors.
-[More details](http://help.autodesk.com/cloudhelp/2018/ENU/Maya-Tech-Docs/CommandsPython/undoInfo.html)

 <br>

 ### Usage